 William Irvine preached that you could not be saved unless you sold all, gave it to him, and went to preach his gospel.
+He misused Matthew 10 and Mark 10 to deceive unstable souls and ignorant people.
 All others, he believed, were going to hell.
 There were no "friends" at this time.
 There were no "meetings in the home".
 You were either a "worker" or you weren't.
 If you were a worker, you were going to heaven.
 And if you weren't a worker, you were going to hell.

 Even when William Irvine began his religion, he did not renounce Masonry.
 William Irvine did not renounce Masonry when he was companions with John Long, his first "companion".
 I mention this several times because Masonry is a religion which contradicts the teachings of Jesus Christ.

 Irvine's Collection System